Anuel AA

-Biography

-1992–2016: Early life and career beginnings
+Early life

 Anuel AA grew up in Carolina, Puerto Rico.

-His father is Afro–Puerto Rican and his mother, who is of White Puerto Rican descent; Anuel AA has explained that he has experienced racism since childhood for being mixed-race.
+His father is Afro–Puerto Rican and his mother is of White Puerto Rican descent; Anuel AA has stated that he has experienced racism since childhood for being mixed-race.
 His father, José Gazmey, was vice president of the Puerto Rican division of Sony Music Entertainment's A&R department.
 When Anuel AA was a child, his father worked in the studio with salsa artists such as Héctor Lavoe and Fania All-Stars.
 While he does not identify as a fan of the salsa genre, Anuel AA recalls that seeing his father interact with these artists inspired an interest in the recording industry.
-However, his father lost his job when Anuel AA was fifteen years old, led him to become what Rolling Stone magazine described as a "son of the streets".
+However, his father lost his job when Anuel AA was fifteen years old; this led him to become what Rolling Stone magazine described as a "son of the streets".

 He idolized Tupac Shakur while growing up and aspired to emulate his style of dress, particularly his emphasis on jewelry.
 He is childhood friends with Puerto Rican rapper Casper Mágico, who co-wrote, and performed on the track "Te Boté".
 Speaking about how his upbringing in the projects influenced his music, Anuel AA stated, "My music is my soul speaking, literally.
 It's spiritual.
 It has a lot of feelings, a lot of pain.
 It's my experiences growing up en la calle [in the streets]."

+Career

+Early career

-He began recording music at age fourteen, and started posting it online at age 18 in 2010.
+Anuel AA began recording music at age fourteen, and started posting it online at age 18 in 2010.
 His music garnered millions of streams and views and eventually caught the attention of American rapper Rick Ross, who signed him to the Latin division of Maybach Music Group.
 His mixtape Real Hasta la Muerte was released in February 2016 and received positive reviews from critics.
 The success of this mixtape lead to Anuel AA landing a guest feature on Ozuna's 2017 album Odisea.